Google Ventures leads $130 million investment in Flatiron Health

-SAN FRANCISCO (Reuters) - Google Ventures (GOOG.O) led a $130 million investment in oncology-data company Flatiron Health, Flatiron said on Wednesday.
+SAN FRANCISCO, May 7 (Reuters) - Google Ventures led a $130 million investment in oncology-data company Flatiron Health, Flatiron said on Wednesday.

 The cash will allow New York-based Flatiron to acquire Altos Solutions, an electronic medical-records company specializing in oncology data, for an undisclosed sum.